An Immersive Long-term Residential Course in

 Duration: This course is structured around cycles of approximately fifteen months each, which is the minimum period for a well-rounded experience and completion of the basic course syllabus.
 For those who wish to gain further experience and deepen learning, it is recommended to stay longer than the fifteen-month minimum (ideally at least 18 months).
 In certain cases it may be possible to participate for a shorter period as well, so applicants are encouraged to contact us with any questions or concerns about duration.

-Modular structure: Four intensive workshop-retreats, with practicum periods and short breaks in between
+Modular structure: Ongoing series of intensive workshops and other events, with practicum periods and short breaks in between

-Faculty & facilitators: The senior instructors for this course are Daphne Charles and Mark Moore (see below), whose participation in this course will be a mix of in-person and online.
-Other guest instructors will participate online.
-Daily instruction and facilitation on site will be provided by Surya Nimmagadda (Dharmalaya Institute’s architectural engineer and site manager), our local village artisans, and senior interns and volunteers.
+Faculty & facilitators: The senior instructors for this course are Daphne Charles and Mark Moore (see below), whose participation in this course is primarily online (via Zoom), with possibility for occasional in-person instruction (at Dharmalaya Institute and/or at Earthville Institute).
+Other guest instructors and facilitators will participate in person and online.
+Daily instruction and facilitation on site will be provided by Dharmalaya Institute’s team, including our local village artisans and senior interns and volunteers.

 Cost: Sliding scale (see below for details)